byu-oit/awslogin/README.rst

 Installation
 ------------

--  Install Python 3.6 using your preferred method.
+-  Python 3.6 is recommended but it should work with Python 2.7.
 See the `installation options <https://github.com/byu-oit/awslogin/blob/master/INSTALLATION_OPTIONS.md>`_ page for step by step instructions for installing in various environments.
 -  See `<https://www.python.org/downloads/>`_ for a windows installation